SK-EID/MID/README.md

 ## <span class="numhead-number">2.8.</span> API endpoint authentication

 It is essential that RP performs all the required checks when connecting to the HTTPS API endpoint, to make sure that the connection endpoint is authentic and that the connection is secure.
-This is required to prevent MITM attacks for the authentication and signature protocols.
+This is required to prevent [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) (Man-in-the-middle) attacks for the authentication and signature protocols.

 The RP must do the following checks :